 We’ve heard a lot about it.
 I’ve spoken a lot about it.
 Information Age 2.0 is here.

-The second generation of the information age is not about information for the sake of the organizational optimization or creating efficiencies within the business.
+The second generation of the information age is not about information for the sake of organizational optimization or creating efficiencies within the business.
 That was the first generation.

 Information Age 2.0 is all about creating corporate growth.
 It’s all about fueling business, the production of revenue and profit from our information assets.